 2. Abdomen Lock or Uddiyana bandha

-Uddiyana translates to ‘flying up.’
-It is the only yoga bandhas that can be practiced in a standing and sitting position.
-Typically, beginners learn the abdomen lock in a standing position and then advance to applying it in a cross-legged meditation posture.
+Uddiyana translates to ‘flying up’ and bandha means 'lock.'
+Uddiyana bandha is a yoga technique of “pulling the navel in and up, towards the spine.”
+The general idea is to lift the diaphragm into the thoracic cavity.
+Generally, beginners learn the abdomen lock in a standing position and then advance to applying it in a cross-legged meditation posture.

-Uddiyana bandha is activated during external breath retention or bahya kumbhaka.
+The abdominal lock is activated during external breath retention or bahya kumbhaka.
 It expands the breath, allowing you to fill up the rib cage.
 It improves core strength and strengthens the metabolic and digestive fire called Jatharagni.
+Uddiyana bandha is the only yoga body lock that can be practiced in a standing and sitting position

 Also Read: Uddiyana Bandha in Yoga Abdomen Lock – How to, Benefits, and Precautions

 3. Root Lock or Mula Bandha